Backdoor Defense via Suppressing Model Shortcuts: Introduction

 \section{Introduction}

-With high effectiveness and efficiency, deep neural networks (DNNs) are widely used in many areas, such as face recognition \cite{tang2004video,wang2018cosface,yang2021larnet,qiu2021end2end}.
+With high effectiveness and efficiency, deep neural networks (DNNs) are widely used in many areas, such as face recognition \cite{tang2004video,wang2018cosface,qiu2021end2end}.
 In general, training a well-performed DNN usually needs a lot of training samples and computational resources.
 Therefore, third-party resources ($e.g.$, third-party training data) are usually involved in the training process.

 However, recent studies demonstrated that using third-party resources also introduced a new security threat.
-This threat was called backdoor attack \cite{gu2019badnets,li2022few,li2022backdoor}.
-In general, the adversaries can modify some benign training samples or directly control the training loss to implant backdoors during model training.
+This threat was called backdoor attack \cite{gu2019badnets,li2022few,qi2023revisiting}.
+Different from adversarial attacks \cite{bai2020targeted,liu2022watermark,gu2022segpgd}, the backdoor adversaries can modify some benign training samples or directly control the training loss to implant malicious model behaviors.
 The backdoor is a latent connection between adversary-specified trigger patterns and the target label.
-In the inference process, the adversaries can maliciously manipulate the predictions of backdoored models by activating embedded backdoors with trigger patterns.
-Backdoor attacks are stealthy since attacked models behave normally on predicting benign data, posing huge threats to the applications of DNNs.
+In the inference process, the adversaries can activate embedded backdoors with trigger patterns.
+Backdoor attacks are stealthy since attacked models behave normally on predicting benign data, posing huge threats to the applications of DNNs \cite{li2022backdoor}.

-Currently, there are many defense methods to reduce backdoor threats.
-For example, model-repairing-based defenses \cite{liu2018fine} intended to directly remove hidden backdoors of attacked models; Detection-based methods \cite{guo2021aeva} identified whether the suspicious samples or models are backdoored; Pre-processing-based defenses \cite{li2021backdoor} perturbed input samples before feeding them into the deployed model for predictions.
+Currently, there are many defenses to reduce backdoor threats.
+For example, model-repairing-based defenses \cite{liu2018fine} intended to directly remove backdoors of attacked models; Detection-based methods \cite{li2022test,guo2021aeva,guo2023scale} identified whether the suspicious samples or models are backdoored; Pre-processing-based ones \cite{li2021backdoor} perturbed input samples before feeding them into the deployed model for predictions.
 We noticed that almost all existing defenses treated different model structures equally.
 At most, they treat all models as two separate parts, including the feature extractor and the fully-connected layers, and analyzed backdoor behaviors in the feature space.
 It raises an intriguing and important question: \emph{Are backdoor attacks independent of model structure}?